 This time of year is one to reflect on the past and look toward the future with anticipation and excitement.
-However, reflection can also spur and magnify feelings of grief and loss – especially for older adults who feel isolated or remember loved ones who have passed away.
-What’s more, the isolation felt during the pandemic may have increased feelings of grief and loneliness in older adults, which can impact both physical and mental health.
+However, reflecting can also stimulate and amplify emotions of sorrow and bereavement – particularly for elderly individuals who experience loneliness or recall departed loved ones.
+What’s more, the isolation felt during the pandemic may have increased feelings of grief and loneliness in older adults, which can impact both their physical and mental health.

 Recent research revealed that nearly half of Americans aged 60 and over report feeling lonely, discouraged, or depressed.
-Whether you are a family caregiver or an aging adult, it is important to understand ways to help cope with grief while still enjoying the season.
+Whether you are a family caregiver or an aging adult, it's important to understand ways to help cope with grief while still enjoying the season.

 “The holiday season can be overwhelming.
 It takes an emotional toll on older adults and creates obstacles for caregivers, friends and family to navigate, especially if they’ve recently lost a loved one.
 In those cases, special occasions can be particularly difficult,” said Lakelyn Hogan Eichenberger, Ph.D., gerontologist and caregiver advocate at Home Instead.
 “It is crucial that family and friends step in to help seniors process their emotions.
 Whether it be lighting a candle in someone’s memory, going through old photo albums to share happy stories or dancing to their favorite song – there are thoughtful ways to remember those who are no longer here.”

 The holidays often bring back memories of a lost spouse, sibling or friend, and that can be especially painful for older adults.
 Friends, family and caregivers can help aging adults enjoy the time with those around them by using some of these tips to help navigate feelings of grief and loneliness.

 5 Tips for Processing Grief in Older Adults